oehrlis/ad-lab/scripts/modules/README.md

 ## Functions Provided by the Module

 - `New-Password`:       Generates a random password with specified criteria.
 - `Write-Log`:          Writes log messages to the console with specified verbosity and optional timestamp.
 - `Exit-Script`:        Exits the script with optional error message and custom exit code.
 - `Use-Module`:         Ensures that a PowerShell module is installed and imported with a specified minimum version.
 - `Set-LoggingLevel`:   Sets the logging level for the module.
+- `Get-LoggingLevel`:   Retrieves the current logging level from the CommonFunctions module.

 Refer to the module's documentation and comments in the source code for more details on each function and how to use them.